axtend/axlib/client/transaction-pool/README.md

-Current implementation of the pool is a result of experiences from Ethereum's pool implementation, but also has some warts coming from the learning process of Substrate's generic nature and light client support.
+Current implementation of the pool is a result of experiences from Ethereum's pool implementation, but also has some warts coming from the learning process of Axlib's generic nature and light client support.

 The pool consists of basically two independent parts: